mageshit24/cozy_table_restaurant_app/README.md

 ## 🔒 Security Notes

 - Database and JWT credentials are loaded from `backend/.env`, which is excluded from version control - never commit real credentials.
-- Rate limiting (100 requests / 15 min per IP) is applied globally; tune this for production traffic.
+- Rate limiting is tiered: `/api/auth/login` and `/api/auth/register` are limited to 20 requests/15 min per IP (credential brute-forcing is the actual risk there); the rest of `/api` allows 300 requests/min per IP, generous enough for normal SPA usage (dashboard polling, rapid filter switching) without leaving the whole API sharing one easily-exhausted budget.
+Static asset/image requests aren't rate-limited at all.
-- File uploads are restricted to image MIME types and capped at 5MB.
+- File uploads are restricted to image MIME types and capped at 5MB, held in memory only long enough to write to the database (never touch disk).

 ---